davidbouman/PHPhisher/README.md

 Zarkopafilis made the logo and helped with testing.

 ##Disclaimer
 FOR EDUCATIONAL PURPOSES ONLY!
-I am not responsible for a possible thermonuclear war because you used this tool to stole your girlfriend's credentials.
+I am not responsible for a possible thermonuclear war because you used this tool to steal your girlfriend's credentials.

 ## Project Status
 PHPhisher current version is **2.0.2**. !!Still under development!!